postralai/masquerade/README.md

 🤐 **Problem:** Tools like Claude or GPT are incredibly powerful—but they require raw input.
 If you're dealing with contracts, medical records, or internal documents, that's risky.

 🛡️ **Solution:** Masquerade acts as a privacy firewall for your files.
-Just drag and drop a PDF, and Masquerade will:
+Just paste in the file path to a PDF, and Masquerade will:

   - Automatically detect sensitive data (names, emails, dates, entities)
   - Redact the sensitive data